UPPMAX/R-matlab-julia-HPC/docs/matlab/add_onsMatlab.rst

       .. figure:: ./img/my_products.PNG

-.. admonition:: Some toolboxes
+.. seealso:: Some toolboxes

    - Matlab products
    - Simulink
-   - Some toolboxes provides **GUI** for their tools Apps
+   - Some toolboxes provide **GUI** for their tools Apps

-   :ref:`Read more <matlab-extra-addons>`
+   - :ref:`Read more <matlab-extra-addons>`
    - We won't cover the usage of the toolboxes here!

 Install Add-Ons
 ~~~~~~~~~~~~~~~

-- Search in add-ons explorer and install.
+- Search in Add-Ons explorer and install.

 .. figure:: ./img/searchforaddons.PNG